MicrosoftDocs/dataexplorer-docs/data-explorer/web-query-data.md

 #Customer intent: As a user of Azure Data Explorer, I want to query data in the Web UI and share data.
 This will allow me to understand my data and share analysis with colleagues.
 ---

-# Quickstart: Query data in Azure Data Explorer Web UI
+# Quickstart: Query data in Azure Data Explorer Web Explorer

-Azure Data Explorer is a fast and highly scalable data exploration service for log and telemetry data.
-Azure Data Explorer provides a web application that enables you to run and share queries.
-The application is available in the Azure portal and as a stand-alone web application.
-In this article, you work in the stand-alone version, which enables you to connect to multiple clusters and to share deep links to your queries.

-If you don't have an Azure subscription, create a [free Azure account](https://azure.microsoft.com/free/) before you begin.
+Azure Data Explorer (ADX) is a fast, fully managed data analytics service for real-time analysis of large volumes of data. <br/>
+ADX provides a web experience, that enables users to connect to their ADX clusters and write, run and share KQL commands and queries. <br/>
+The web experience is available in the Azure portal and as a stand-alone web application, the ADX Web Explorer. <br/>
+The **ADX Web Explorer** is hosted at https://dataexplorer.azure.com/ and short-linked by https://aka.ms/kwe.<br/>
+ADX Web Explorer can also be hosted by other web portals in an HTML iframe.
+See [Monaco IDE integration](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/api/monaco/monaco-kusto) for details on how to host it and the Monaco editor it uses.<br/>
+In this quickstart guide, you will be working in the stand-alone ADX Web Explorer.

 ## Prerequisites
+For this quickstart guide you’ll need an Azure subscription, if you don’t have one, create a [free Azure account](https://azure.microsoft.com/free/) before you begin.<br/>

-In addition to an Azure subscription, you need [a test cluster and database](create-cluster-database-portal.md) to complete this quickstart.
+In addition to an Azure subscription, you’ll need a test cluster and database with data, you can create your own [test cluster](https://docs.microsoft.com/en-us/azure/data-explorer/create-cluster-database-portal) or use the ADX Help cluster.

 ## Sign in to the application